arkency/posts/posts/2012-12-05-google-analytics-for-developers.md

 ## Users actions

-When you promote product with blog you should be able to meassure how many readers did what you want - click link or sign up with some form.
+When you promote product with blog you should be able to measure how many readers did what you want - click link or sign up with some form.
 Here's our little script that solves that problems.

 ```
 #!javascript